czhang271828/Linear-algebra/Week II/Ex_24-Feb-2025 (solution).md

 > *Currying*, named after Haskell Curry, is the technique of transforming a function that takes multiple arguments into a sequence of functions, each accepting a single argument.

+<div style="page-break-after: always;"></div>

 **Problem 3 (Optional for the time being)** This problem is inspired by *普通高中教科书·数学（A版）必修第一册*.
 It is likely that you never read math textbooks in high school.
 We restate the notation of *maps between two sets* as used in this textbook:
 $$
 Y^X := \{ f \mid f: X \to Y \ \text{is a set map} \} = \mathrm{Hom}_{\mathrm{Sets}}(X, Y).
 $$